 …. then I looked at the price and choked a little bit, $14 seems a bit steep for ONE flour sac towel with an easy appliqué .

 “I could make that without even using my sewing machine!”
 I thought, as my mind began to whirl.
 I recalled seeing a similar flour sack towel at Ikea so I took a little road trip and came home with these adorable Tekla towels for $0.59 each.

-I dug around in my fabric hoard for some red cotton fabric to match the strip (Ikea also had a nice selection of reds in their fabric-by-the yard area for about $7.00 a yard.)
-A little embroidery floss and some iron on adhesive later I had an adorable Pottery Barn inspired towel for $0.72!
+I dug around in my fabric hoard for some red cotton fabric to match the strip (Ikea also had a nice selection of matching reds in their fabric-by-the yard area for about $7.00 a yard.)
+A little cotton embroidery floss and some iron on adhesive later I had an adorable Pottery Barn inspired towel for $0.72!

 Check out the directions and printable pattern below then make yourself some adorable Valentine accessories.
-I think I’m going to bake some Piece of My Heart cookies and give my friends a Valentine.
+I think I’m going to bake some Piece of My Heart cookies and give my adult friends a Valentine.
 Who says kids should have all the fun?!

 - Flour sack towels